-CI patient #155 was a 59 year old male from Illinois.
-The patient was a CI and ACS member at the time of his death.
+CI patient #211 was a 50 year old male from Massachusetts.
+The patient was a CI member at the time of his death.

-CI patient #153 was a 95 year old female from Florida.
-The patient was a CI member at the time of her death.
+CI patient #210 was a 68 year old female from Florida.
+The patient was not a CI member at the time of her death.

 The patient was then transferred to the computer controlled cooling chamber to cool to liquid nitrogen temperature.
-The human vitrification program was selected and the time needed to cool the patient to liquid nitrogen temperature was five days and 11 hours.
+The human dry ice program was selected and the time needed to cool the patient to liquid nitrogen temperature was 25 hours.
 The patient was then placed in a cryostat for long-term cryonic storage.